Are weighted blankets safe?

 If someone has a history of heart problems, it’s important to consult with a doctor before using a weighted blanket.
 Additionally, if someone feels tightness in the chest or difficulty breathing while using the blanket, they should stop using it immediately and seek medical attention.
 Blood flow is important for both heart patients and a healthy body.

 People with sleep apnea should not use weighted blankets because they can make the condition worse.
 Weighted blankets can add more pressure to the airway and make it harder to breathe.
-There are other home remedies for sleep apnea.
+There are other home remedies for sleep apnea, and an at home sleep study is accurate for diagnosis or you just simply can use your Apple Watch to detect OSA.

 Can you use a weighted blanket if you have asthma?